BR88C/BR88C/README.md

 I'm a casual programmer, working mainly with NodeJS applications.
 I enjoy making [discord bots](https://github.com/BR88C/peter), as well as [simple websites](https://github.com/BR88C/youtube-downloader).
 I also have some background in networking and hosting, and host several web applications for myself and others.

-I'm currently working on a browser game called [Krew.io](https://krew.io), my [discord bot peter](https://github.com/BR88C/peter), as well as some other private projects that use regl or MongoDB.
+I'm currently working on a 3D browser game, [Krew.io](https://krew.io), as well as my [discord bot peter](https://github.com/BR88C/peter).
+Additionally I am working on some other private projects that utilize regl or MongoDB.
 I am also currently studying Java and C++ in hopes to begin using both languages.

 ---